Periods in the Workplace

 For some of the participants, this was a regular occurrence as 3.5% of women commented that this happened during every, or nearly every, menstrual cycle.

-Whether women should have time off work for period pains or heavy bleeding has been an ongoing debate.
+Whether people with periods should have time off work for period pains or heavy bleeding has been an ongoing debate.

 Some advocate for extra leave for period pain on a monthly basis, while others argue that this would only widen the gender pay gap, provide fewer job opportunities for women, and fuel sexism.

-Taking time off work allows women to take care of themselves during the most uncomfortable times of their period, without needing to use any of their annual leave.
+Taking time off work allows people who menstruate to take care of themselves during the most uncomfortable times of their period, without needing to use any of their annual leave.

-Taking time off when experiencing period pain can be beneficial to the company, as some women will find it harder to carry out their responsibilities as effectively if they are in pain, just as any man or woman would if they were experiencing pain.
+Taking time off when experiencing period pain can be beneficial to the company, as for some period pain makes it harder to continue with work, just as any man or woman would if they were experiencing pain.

-If menstrual leave was given to working women then it would ease conversations around periods, normalise them, and remove some stigmas.
+If menstrual leave was to be granted, it would then ease the conversations around periods, normalise them, and remove some stigmas.

 Having these discussions around periods in the workplace helps to put the topic on the political agenda, forcing people to consider the options.
 It also has an impact on addressing other concerns such as period poverty and the tampon tax.